 3. Complete 50 Shadowing hours and 50 Volunteer hours** a.
 Volunteering: HPEC requires that students complete a minimum of 50 volunteer hours (check with the schools to which you are applying to see if they require more).
 Volunteer hours can be completed in a clinical setting, but students are strongly recommended to also engage in public/community service.
-Students must utilize the Volunteer Verification Form to record volunteering and service experiences.
+Students are required to submit a completed Volunteer Verification form with signatures.

 b.
 Shadowing: Students are required to complete a minimum of 50 shadowing hours (check with the schools to which you are applying to see if they require more – required shadowing hours do vary greatly by school).
 Shadowing hours must be spent in a clinical setting shadowing practitioners within and related to your future healthcare profession.
 It is expected, and critical, that you spend significant time shadowing professionals in the field you are pursuing.
 Shadowing hours can include paid work in the clinical realm, such as EMT, medical scribe, etc. Students are required to submit a completed Shadowing Verification form with signatures.

 NOTE: As a medical/dental school applicant, you MUST show that you have significant clinical/patient-contact experience.
 These can be achieved through volunteering, paid, and shadowing opportunities.
 Be sure to check with the schools to which you are applying to see their specific requirements.

 4. COMPLETE your file.
-Your file MUST be complete before you leave campus in May – it is your responsibility to check with a health profession advisor.
-It must include:
+Your file MUST be complete by April 15th – it is your responsibility to check with a health profession advisor.
+Your file must include:

 a.
 Typewritten personal statement: 1-2 pages (maximum 5300 characters for medical school and 4500 for dental school) consisting of motivations, goals, special interests, volunteer- and clinical-related experiences, etc. (junior year).
 Tips for writing a personal statement.

 b.
 Resume/CV: education, employment, volunteer experiences, awards, publications, etc. (junior year) c.
-Transcripts: a health profession advisor will print the unofficial transcript.
+Transcripts: Please obtain and submit an unofficial UD transcript.
 If you have taken courses elsewhere, you must request an official transcript from the other university or college if the courses do NOT appear on your UD transcript. (junior year) d.
-Small Picture: students need to email (HPEC-UD@udel.edu) a digital “headshot” for the HPEC file in the junior year
+Small picture: students need to submit a digital “headshot” for the HPEC file in the junior year